aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --bt-external-ip=<IPADDRESS>

-  Specify the external IP address to report to a BitTorrent tracker.
+  Specify the external IP address to use in BitTorrent download and DHT.
+  It may be sent to BitTorrent tracker.
+For DHT, this option should be set to report that local node is downloading a particular torrent.
+  This is critical to use DHT in a private network.
 Although this function is named ``external``, it can accept any kind of IP addresses.
-IPADDRESS must be a numeric IP address.

 .. option:: --bt-force-encryption[=true|false]